ThoughtStuff/ThoughtStuff.GLSourceGen/README.md

 ## Example

-Given a typical vertex structure for 2D colored vertices:
+Given a typical vertex structure for 2D colored vertices with `Position` and `Color`:

 ```csharp
 [StructLayout(LayoutKind.Sequential, Pack = 1)]